-Imagine sitting down in a comfortable chair to chat with your closest friend.
+Imagine an experience in which you were sitting down in a comfortable chair to chat with a close friend.
 The conversation is familiar, friendly, and natural.
-Your responses to each other are ordinary and effortless.
 You feel free to be yourself and allow yourself to say whatever comes to mind.
+Your responses are ordinary and effortless.
 A sense of calmness and relaxation allows for more trust to build.
 Through reciprocal dialogue, the relationship grows.
 Gradually, you begin to value the relationship with your therapist, imbuing the interaction with a fluid exchange of ideas and experience of opening.

 This relationship is an essential and provides traction from which change emerges.
-The therapeutic relationship is comprised of rapport--feeling connected, accepted, and genuinely respected (Psychotherapy Networker, September/October 2012).
+The therapeutic relationship is comprised of rapport--feeling connected, accepted, and genuinely respected.
 Authenticity, being real, is a key component.
-In this environment, clients can feel comfortable enough with the therapist to provide input, feedback, and suggestions about what would facilitate change.
+In this environment, you can feel comfortable enough to bring up anything, including subjects that are sensitive or taboo.

-Patients want to know that the services they are receiving show results and that their unique problems are adequately addressed (See Problems I Treat).
+People want to know that the services they are receiving show results and that their unique problems are adequately addressed (See Problems I Treat).
 I provide motivational interviewing and somatically oriented cognitive therapy.
-Therapists using Motivational Interviewing use open ended questions, reflective summaries, and affirmations of the patient's intentions to leverage the patient's reasons for wanting to make changes.
+Therapists using Motivational Interviewing use open ended questions, reflective summaries, and affirmations of the patient's intentions to guide the client to elaborate on their reasons for wanting to make a change.
 Somatically oriented therapists guide their clients to focus on key bodily sensations, such as their heart rate, extent of muscular tension, clinching of jaw, butterflies in their stomach, and other sensations that facilitate the development of self awareness and the ability to self soothe.
 The patient's willingness to learn and practice grounding and relaxation skills specific to their problems is a key factor as to whether change is generalized and maintained out of therapy.

 This relationship is an essential and provides traction from which change emerges.
-The therapeutic relationship is comprised of rapport--feeling connected, accepted, and genuinely respected (Psychotherapy Networker, September/October 2012).
+The therapeutic relationship is comprised of rapport--feeling connected, accepted, and genuinely respected.
 Authenticity, being real, is a key component.
-In this environment, clients can feel comfortable enough with the therapist to provide input, feedback, and suggestions about what would facilitate change.
+In this environment, you can feel comfortable enough to bring up anything, including subjects that are sensitive or taboo.

-Patients want to know that the services they are receiving show results and that their unique problems are adequately addressed (See Problems I Treat).
+People want to know that the services they are receiving show results and that their unique problems are adequately addressed (See Problems I Treat).
 I provide motivational interviewing and somatically oriented cognitive therapy.
-Therapists using Motivational Interviewing use open ended questions, reflective summaries, and affirmations of the patient's intentions to leverage the patient's reasons for wanting to make changes.
+Therapists using Motivational Interviewing use open ended questions, reflective summaries, and affirmations of the patient's intentions to guide the client to elaborate on their reasons for wanting to make a change.
 Somatically oriented therapists guide their clients to focus on key bodily sensations, such as their heart rate, extent of muscular tension, clinching of jaw, butterflies in their stomach, and other sensations that facilitate the development of self awareness and the ability to self soothe.
 The patient's willingness to learn and practice grounding and relaxation skills specific to their problems is a key factor as to whether change is generalized and maintained out of therapy.

 Location of Sessions